C++ classes: Constructors

 Member variables can be initialized in an initializer list, with utilization of a colon, as in the example below.
 This differs from the above in that it initializes (using the constructor), rather than using the assignment operator.
 This is more efficient for class types, since it just needs to be constructed directly; whereas with assignment, they must be first initialized using the default constructor, and then assigned a different value.
+Thus, member initialization is typically preferred over constructor body assignment whenever possible.
 Also some types (like references and const types) cannot be assigned to and therefore must be initialized in the initializer list.